windnage/wgms-glacier-project/README.md

-# Global Assessment of Glaciers
+# Global Assessment of Largest Glaciers
 This is a repository for a glacier statistics project with the World Glacier Monitoring Service (WGMS).
-The goal of the project is to determine global statistics about glaciers such as largest glaciers in the world, fastest retreating glaciers, and glaciers that have disappeared for the 19 recognized glacial regions of the world.
+The goal of the project is to determine global statistics about glaciers such as largest glaciers in the 19 recognized glacial regions of the world as defined by the Global Terrestrial Network for Glaciers (GTN-G).
 The project uses two glacier databases for the analysis: Global Land Ice Measurements from Space (GLIMS) and the Randolf Glacier Inventory (RGI).

 ## Background
 Glaciers are retreating at an alarming rate.
 Montana’s Glacier National Park had 150 glaciers in 1850; today only 25 remain and they are shrinking.
 Muir glacier in Alaska has retreated 31 miles since 1892 and is now only a fraction of its former grandeur measuring at only 11 miles long, today.